Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 Art lovers will adore a piece from Rimrock Art Gallery in Prineville, which exhibits original works from established artists from the Western states and beyond.
-Pick up anything on your budding star baker’s wish list at kitchen-supply store Ginger’s Kitchenware in Bend.
+Pick up anything on your budding star baker’s wish list at kitchen-supply store Kara’s Kitchenware in Bend.
 And don’t forget the family pup.
 Bendy Dog in downtown Bend offers playful canine toys, bedding, art and much more, including a large selection of locally made products.

 Clothes and Design in Central Oregon

 Visit Painted Hills Custom Leather in Prineville for one-of-a-kind leather bags, belts, wallets and apparel.
 Baldwin’s Custom Hat and Boot Co. in Sisters crafts outfit-making hats, footwear and other leather goods with authentic Western style.
 Plus, they’re made to order, so you’ll never have to worry about whether they’ll fit.